trozler/multislowloris/README.md

 # multislowloris.py - A multithreaded simple slowloris in Python

-This implementation extends the simple slowloris attack created by Gokberk Yaltirakli and his collaborators, by implmenting a multithreded slowloris DoS attack.
+This implementation extends the simple slowloris attack created by Gokberk Yaltirakli ([@gkbrk]) and his collaborators, by implmenting a multithreded slowloris DoS attack.

 This code was written for purpose of stress testing web servers only.